SCHOOL AND SUMMER MEALS

 CHILD NUTRITION RESOURCES

-The deadline to apply for P-EBT in Tennesse has been extended again!
-August 14 is now the last day you can apply for P-EBT in Tennessee.
-Learn more here (en Espanol aqui).
 If you need assistance due to the Covid-19 pandemic, please click here.
 You will find helpful information and links to apply for a variety of benefits designed to help Tennesseans during this national emergency.

 SCHOOL MEALS DURING COVID-19

-Schools are closed for the rest of the 2019-2020 school year.
-Schools are providing pick-up meals and some delivery.
+Many schools continue to provide pick-up meals and some delivery.
 To find out where schools are delivering meals visit this site locator: School Meal Finder

 PROGRAM CHANGES TO KNOW ABOUT